The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 • Issuance Date: April 2018

-• Asset Backing: TUSD is pegged 1:1 to the U.S. dollar, backed by U.S. dollar deposits, with reserves held in custodial accounts at multiple trust companies, subject to real-time on-chain verification.
+• Asset Backing: TUSD is pegged 1:1 to the U.S. dollar, backed by U.S. dollar deposits, with reserves held in custodial accounts of multiple trust companies, subject to real-time on-chain verification.

 • Issuance Networks: Ethereum, TRON, Avalanche, BNB Chain, Fantom, Polygon, etc.

 Stripe's massive acquisition of the stablecoin infrastructure company Bridge has sparked investor interest in stablecoin infrastructure.
-The reason Stripe spent $1.1 billion to acquire Bridge is that it recognized the value of its stablecoin orchestration and issuance API, which allows any company or team to provide services based on digital dollars to their end consumers or businesses.
+The reason Stripe spent $1.1 billion to acquire Bridge is that it recognized the value of its stablecoin orchestration and issuance API, which allows any company or team to provide digital dollar-based services to their end consumers or businesses.
 Its clients include the U.S. government, Coinbase, and SpaceX.

-In March, crypto payment giant MoonPay intensified its efforts by acquiring the API-first stablecoin infrastructure startup Iron.
-Iron, founded in 2023 and headquartered in Germany, offers a stablecoin payment API that allows companies to embed stablecoins into their payment and operational systems, providing virtual account functionality and supporting instant, low-cost cross-border transactions.
+In March, crypto payment giant MoonPay intensified its efforts by acquiring the API-focused stablecoin infrastructure startup Iron.
+Founded in 2023 and headquartered in Germany, Iron's core product is a stablecoin payment API that allows companies to embed stablecoins into their payment and operational systems, providing virtual account functionality and supporting instant, low-cost cross-border transactions.
 It can be imagined that once U.S. stablecoin legislation is enacted, more capital-strong participants will urgently need projects that can directly provide technical solutions.

 • Stablecoin as a Service: Infrastructure that provides APIs for the rapid issuance of stablecoins;